SaxonShang/LUGUAN2/README.md

   The CPU utilisation is approximately **87%**, based on worst-case scenarios for all tasks, including minimal contributions from IRQs (e.g., CAN_RX IRQ).

 - **Task Performance Insights:**
-  - The **BackgroundCalcTask** is the most demanding, as it computes waveform amplitudes for all pressed keys and applies additional audio effects.
+  - The **BackendTask** is the most demanding, as it computes waveform amplitudes for all pressed keys and applies additional audio effects.
 In extreme worst-case conditions (e.g., 48 keys pressed across 4 boards with all features enabled), its execution time would be much higher; however, such scenarios are very rare.
   - A typical worst-case scenario (all keys pressed on one board with minimal effects enabled) results in 68.2% CPU usage for BackgroundCalcTask.
   - Fast tasks like **DecodeTask** rely primarily on combinational logic, ensuring minimal execution time.